 Before you begin working in Australia, you will need to apply for a tax file number (TFN).
 This is a unique identifier that allows the Government to assess your total income over the year, regardless of how many jobs you have held.
 You need to give this TFN to your employer to avoid paying the highest tax rate.

-At Griffith University’s Careers and Employment Service, they can help you understand your career options, market yourself to employers, and transition to graduate employment.
+Griffith University can help you understand your career options, market yourself to employers, and transition to graduate employment.
 They can also assist with finding suitable employment while you study!

 The CareerHub is your one-stop shop for jobs, careers events and appointments.
 It’s a free online system where you can: